Public-Domain-Laboratories/Operating_System/Operating_System/Users/README.md

 [0]: https://en.wikipedia.org/wiki/Case_sensitivity

 The [Username?]() can be used to open path to the current user data files folder.
+`?` is a suffix to denote variable expression.

 `./Users/Username?/`